-Figure A54: Supplemental Reserve Deployments
+Figure A45: Supplemental Reserve Deployments

 Supplemental reserves are deployed during Disturbance Control Standard (DCS) and Area Reserve Sharing (ARS) events.
-Figure A54 shows offline supplemental reserve response during the 11 deployments in 2018 and 14 in 2017, separately indicating those that were successfully deployed within 10 minutes (as required by MISO) and within 30 minutes (as required by the North American Electric Reliability Corporation or "NERC").
+Figure A45 shows offline supplemental reserve response during the 11 deployments in 2019 and 11 in 2018, separately indicating those that were successfully deployed within 10 minutes (as required by MISO) and within 30 minutes (as required by the North American Electric Reliability Corporation or "NERC").
 The summary is valuable because it indicates how reliably MISO's offline reserves respond when deployed.

-The figure also includes the RSG payments paid to deployed offline reserve providers.
+The figure includes the RSG payments to deployed offline reserves.
 Because their commitment costs are not considered when scheduling supplemental reserves, high uplift payments could indicate a need to consider expected deployment costs when scheduling reserves.